Mohammadjamiu/tahugo_updated/content/how-to-tech/where-does-chatgpt-get-its-data-from.md

 title: Where does ChatGPT get its data from?
 slug: where does ChatGPT get data from
 postdate: March 28, 2023
-description: The ChatGPT model, is trained on a large dataset of text data which comes from a variety of sources, such as books, articles, websites, and social media.
+description: ChatGPT an AI chatbot is trained on a large dataset of text data which comes from a variety of sources, such as books, articles, websites, and social media.
 The text data is carefully curated to ensure that it represents a diverse range of topics and styles of writing.
 categorylabel: Tech Stuff
 categories: '["How-to-tech"]'
 image: /images/ilgmyzin-agfmimwypso-unsplash-1-.webp